arungudelli/python.shiksha/content/fr/tips/check-substring-in-string_python.md

 ## Using the count() method

-The `count()` is one of those generic python programming methods which return binary value as output.
+The `count()` is one of those generic Python programming methods which return binary value as output.

 This method searches for the occurrence of a substring inside a string and returns `1` if substring is present else returns `0` when substring is not present.